wdonofrio/lemonsqueezy-py-api/README.md

 LemonSqueezy is a Python library for interacting with the LemonSqueezy API.
 It provides a simple and intuitive interface for managing license keys, checkouts, webhooks, usage records, discounts, and more.

--- Under Construction --
 Interested in this project?
-Leave a ⭐️ or watch the repo to let me know!
+Leave a ⭐️ or watch the repo to stay informed in our progress!

 ## Features